vicoslab/dis_tutorial1/README.md

-# Exercise 1: Introduction to ROS 2
+# Tutorial 1: Introduction to ROS2

 #### Development of Inteligent Systems, 2024

 The focus of the first exercise is to get familiar with the basics of the [ROS 2](http://www.ros.org) platform.
 You will learn to write your program within the system, to communicate with other programs and execute it properly.
-This exercise will introduce several important concepts that are crucial for further exercises, so it is recommended that you refresh the topics after the end of the formal laboratory time at home.
+This exercise will introduce several important concepts that are crucial for further tutorials, so it is recommended that you refresh the topics after the end of the formal laboratory time at home.

 ## Setting up